-In a report adopted in May, the European Parliament has recommended the inclusion of environmental and social criteria into the European Central Bank’s corporate quantitative easing programme.
+In a report on “Sustainable Finance”, the European Parliament recommends the inclusion of environmental and social criteria into the European Central Bank’s corporate quantitative easing programme.

 On May 29th, the European parliament adopted by a large majority an initiative report on Sustainable Finance.
 The report, which was led by Green Member of the European Parliament Molly Scott-Cato, aims at clarifying the Parliament’s position on the European Commission action plan on “financing sustainable growth”.
 While the report is supportive of the Commission’s plan, it goes much further notably by including monetary policy in the scope of the sustainable finance agenda – a topic which so far has been overlooked by the Commission.